 - Directly with sponsored posts and affiliate links, and

 - Indirectly with travel writing and social media strategy.

 For each section, I will explain what it is, my approach to it, and how to make money from it.
-(Click on a link above to jump directly to each section).

 A sponsored post is when a brand pays you to publish a post on your blog or social media.
 Generally, I write and create sponsored posts myself, but every so often, a company will give me content created by them for me to edit and place on my site.

 Questions to Ask Yourself When Accepting Sponsored Content

 This is by far the most important question to ask yourself because you are not just a blogger, you are a brand.
 You want to create a consistent, and ideally, genuine image that’ll reach out and speak to your followers aka your tribe!
 Saying no is hard especially when there’s good money involved, but think about the long-term game, and the empire you’re trying to build.

 My blog is focused mainly on traveling and certain lifestyle related subjects such as food, music, and home decor so when companies reach out to me to place an article about gambling or sports on my site, it is 100% a no.